EmotiBit/EmotiBit_Docs/Getting_Started.md

 You can click on the start menu and search for the name of the application you want to run, e.g.`EmotiBitFirmwareInstaller`.
 The application should pop up in the search.
 Double-click on the application to run it!

 ### On macOS
-You can find the EmotiBit applications in the folder you just extracted (*as mentioned in the steps in the previous section*)
+You can find the EmotiBit applications in the folder you just extracted (*as mentioned in the steps in the previous section*).

 ### On Linux
 Build the application from source.
-You can find instructions in the `ReadMe` provided with the zip file downloaded in the previous step..
+You can find instructions in the `ReadMe` provided with the zip file downloaded in the previous step.

 # Installing EmotiBit Firmware